Maximize Data Lookup Efficiency with Google Sheets MATCH Function

 • [search_type]: If this parameter is set to 0, the MATCH function will only return a result if it finds the exact value.
 If there's no exact match, it will return an error (#N/A).

-After entering this formula, Google Sheets returns the position number 2.
+After entering the MATCH formula, Google Sheets returns the position number 2.
 This means that within the range C3:C17 (the "Platform" column), "Google" is found in the second position, counting from the top row.
+Essentially, the MATCH formula returns the relative position of “Google” within the specified range.

 Grab Your Essential MATCH Function Template Now!